 If your home Wi-Fi signal strength is weak, chances are the connection may fail.
 And even though it eventually connects, it may keep disconnecting and thus causing undesirable operation.

-You may also upgrade your router for improved signal strength.
+You may also upgrade your router or get a Wi-Fi extender for improved signal strength.

 If your Wi-Fi network is password-protected, you’ll be required to enter the password during connection.
 And as you probably know, an incorrect password will surely result in connection failure.